auxoncorp/modality-json-plugins/README.md

 ### Configuration Example

-Given the following example JSON lines data, we can write a reflector configuration file to extract the [Modality timeline and event](https://docs.auxon.io/modality/concepts.html#events-and-timelines) attribute information.
+Given the following example JSON Lines data, we can write a reflector configuration file to extract the [Modality timeline and event](https://docs.auxon.io/modality/concepts.html#events-and-timelines) attribute information.